-Transition Year (TY) – in Form 4 – offers pupils a broad educational experience.
-It provides a bridge to help pupils make the transition from a highly structured environment to one where they will take greater responsibility for their own learning and decision making.
-Pupils participate in learning strategies which are active and experiential and which help them to develop a range of transferable critical thinking and creative problem-solving skills.
+Transition Year (TY) – in Form 4 – offers students a broad educational experience.
+It provides a bridge to help students make the transition from a highly structured environment to one where they will take greater responsibility for their own learning and decision making.
+Students participate in learning strategies which are active and experiential and which help them to develop a range of transferable critical thinking and creative problem-solving skills.

 TY also gives students an opportunity to reflect on and develop an awareness of the value of education and training in preparing them for the ever-changing demands of the adult world of work and relationships.

 - Email to current Form 3 Parents re TY 19-5-20.pdf

 - TY Video Slide Presentation narrated by Noel Cunningham May 2020